We recognize the courage it takes to seek professional support, and we are glad you are here.

 If you don’t see your insurance listed, please inquire about your specific plan, and we will give you more information about how to determine potential reimbursement for our services.
-Please note that HMO plans do not provide out of network benefits and therefore will generally not provide coverage towards our services.
+Please note that HMO plans do not provide out of network benefits and therefore will generally not provide coverage towards our services aside from BCBS HMOs.

 When using insurance, it is important to note that we cannot guarantee your rate since the insurance company dictates it based on many changing factors.
 We are happy to provide our best estimate, however, based on your specific plan’s current coverage.
 If you have questions about whether your insurance will cover therapy, there are two options:

 We can contact your insurance provider on your behalf to verify your benefits.
 If you would like Aviva to do this, please fill out the Request an appointment form.

 Contact your insurance provider directly and inquire about your coverage.
 Below are suggested questions to ask:

 Our fees are pre-established based on the particular service you are receiving, and the the cost per session varies widely based on your insurance plan benefits and current reimbursement rates, which are ever changing.
-Our fees are comparable to the market rate for psychotherapy in the Boston area.
+Our fees are comparable to the market rate for psychotherapy with experienced psychologists in Massachusetts.
 If you have further questions about our rates or insurance, please fill out the Request an appointment form and we can give you specific estimates based on your particular plan or circumstances.